christianyarwood62/intermediate_html_css/intermediate-css-concepts.md

 - var() takes 2 arguments.
     1) the custom property we want to assign, see above.
     2) the optional fallback value

+# Frameworks and Preprocessors
+## Frameworks
+- e.g. Bootstrap, Tailwing, Bulma, Foundation, etc.
+- frameworks help to package up commonly used CSS code, like icons and interactions

+## Preprocessors
+- languages to help write CSS more easily, by reducing code reptition and code-saving features
+- when you run the preprocessor, it takes your code and turns it into vanilla CSS so you can import into your project
+- e.g. SASS, LESS, Stylus